 In order to fix a problem, you must first know what it is.
 And while it may be obvious that your credit is damaged, how it got that way isn’t always so clear.
 Fortunately, you can find the answer in your credit reports.

 All credit scores are based on the contents of your credit reports.
 Any errors in those reports can cause undeserved credit-score damage.
 They can also indicate fraud.
 So check your reports, dispute any errors you find, and take steps to protect yourself from identity theft, if necessary.
-In particular, look for collections accounts, public records, late payments and other factors that influence bad credit scores.
+In particular, look for collections accounts, public records, late payments and other negative items that might be wrong.

-Once you’ve confirmed the accuracy of your credit reports, you can begin working on fixing the roots of the problems.
+Once you’ve confirmed the accuracy of your credit reports, you can begin working on fixing the root of the problem.
 One easy way to pinpoint your credit-score weaknesses is to sign up for a free WalletHub account.
 Your Credit Analysis will include a grade for each component of your latest credit score as well as personalized advice for how to improve problem areas.

 2. Catch Up on Past-Due Bills

-If you don’t address the exact cause of your bad credit, the damage is likely to worsen the longer it goes untreated.
-For example, if you’ve missed a few credit-card payments, repaying at least the minimum amount needed to change your account’s status from “delinquent” to “paid” on your credit reports will prevent your score from falling further.
+You don’t necessarily have to pay the full amount that you owe all at once.
+Rather, with a credit card, you can prevent your score from falling further by repaying at least the minimum amount needed to change your account’s status from “delinquent” to “paid” on your credit reports.
 The same is true of collections accounts and other derogatory marks — at least to a certain extent.

-Satisfying such obligations won’t remove the records from your credit reports, however.
+Satisfying these obligations won’t remove the records of delinquency from your credit reports, however.
 They’ll stay there for seven to 10 years, no matter what.
 But their status will change to show that you no longer owe money.
-What’s more, the newest credit scores – including VantageScore 3.0, VantageScore 4.0 and FICO Score 9 – stop considering collections accounts once they’ve been paid.
+What’s more, the newest credit score models – including VantageScore 3.0, 4.0 and 5.0, and FICO Scores 9 and 10 – stop considering collections accounts once they’ve been paid.

-It’s critical that you take this step first because an ongoing issue will sabotage all other rebuilding efforts
+It’s critical that you get current on bills early on in your credit recovery journey because an ongoing issue will sabotage all your other rebuilding efforts.

 3. Budget & Build an Emergency Fund

 When you find yourself with damaged credit, it’s important to catch your breath and begin laying the foundation for a brighter financial future.
 Testing your financial literacy and educating yourself are part of that.
-But the centerpiece of this effort should be your emergency fund.
-If you have money saved for a rainy day, you’ll be far less likely to miss payments and damage your credit if met by hefty emergency expenses.
+But the centerpieces of this effort should be your budget and your emergency fund.
+If you are careful about how you spend money and have a good portion saved for a rainy day, you’ll be far less likely to miss payments and damage your credit when you're faced with big emergency expenses.

-Try to save at least one month’s worth of income before applying for credit again.
-And stash away two or three months’ worth of take-home pay before shifting your focus to getting out of debt.
+Try to stash away two or three months’ worth of take-home pay before shifting your focus to paying off your debt.
 Your ultimate goal should be to have a year’s take-home pay to fall back on, if needed.

 A credit card could very well be the source of your credit-score problems.
 But it’s also your score’s best chance at recovery.
-You can’t remove negative records that are accurate from your credit reports.
-So the best you can hope for is to outweigh them with a steady flow of positive information.
-And credit cards are perfect for the job because anyone can get them, they can be free to use and they don’t force you to go into debt.
+You can’t remove negative records that are accurate from your credit reports, so the best you can hope for is to outweigh them with a steady flow of positive information.
+Credit cards are perfect for the job because anyone can get them, they can be free to use and they don’t force you to go into debt.
 Plus, they report information to the major credit bureaus on a monthly basis.

-As long as pay your monthly bills on time and avoid maxing out your spending limit, your score will gradually improve.
+As long as you pay your monthly bills on time and avoid maxing out your credit limit, your score should gradually improve.

 Much like an athlete in training, you should use data to track your credit-improvement progress.
-You need to know how things are progressing, where there’s still room for improvement, and when it’s time to trade up for a credit card with better terms.
+For one, it’s motivating to watch your credit score improve.
+You also need to know how things are progressing, where there’s still room for improvement, and when it’s time to trade up for a credit card with better terms.
 That’s where WalletHub’s free daily credit-score updates come in handy.
-You won’t find free daily scores anywhere else, and you don’t want to live in the past when you’re running from bad credit.
+WalletHub provides daily credit score updates, so you can always know your most up-to-date score and avoid living in the past when you’re running from bad credit.

 Check Your Latest Credit Score – 100% Free